If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 • Episodes of binge eating

-• Secretive behavior regarding eating habits
+• Secretive behaviour regarding eating habits

 If you notice these signs in yourself or a loved one, seeking professional help early is crucial for effective treatment.